karanpujara/vibecomentary/README.md

 4. **Start Using**
    - Navigate to LinkedIn, X, or Farcaster
-   - Look for "💬 Suggest Comments" buttons under posts
+   - Look for "📝✨" buttons under posts
    - Click to generate AI-powered comments and DMs

 ## 🎨 Customization